CFC-Servers/GLuaTest/README.md

 You'll notice the `state` variable in that example.
 The `state` parameter is just a table that's shared between the before/after funcs and the Test Case function.

-As you see in the example, we can create our Tickle Monster, assign it a spot on the `state`, and reference it inside of our Test Case and `afterEach` function.

 You also have access to `beforeAll` and `afterAll`, which are self-explanatory.
 Please note that these two functions **do not** take a `state` table.